 Head to either Paraty or Salvador for two nights and enjoy the scenic colonial style towns and a more relaxed pace, make sure to pick a hotel or pousada (BnB) in the center of town!

 Make your way back to Rio for the last leg of your trip and opt to stay on the beach again (Ipanema) or get a change in scenery in the Santa Teresa district.
 (Check the “Where to Stay in Rio” section of the article for more details).

 Where to stay in Rio de Janeiro?

-During the 2020 trip to Rio, we stayed at three different hotels throughout our trip and by far the most rewarding, convenient and safe was our beach-front hotel on Ipanema beach, by Posto 9.
+During the trip, we stayed at three different hotels throughout our trip and by far the most rewarding, convenient and safe was our beach-front hotel on Ipanema beach, by Posto 9.
 Postos are sections of beaches from 1 to 12, the lower ones start in Copacabana and the higher ones end in Ipanema and Leblon.